trim21/minio-js/CONTRIBUTING.md

 That means only use nodejs `require` in js config file like `.eslintrc.js`

-You should always add import path extension, and file import path should match the real file location, which means you should write `import * from "errors.ts"` for `errors.ts` file, do not write `import "errors.js"` for `errors.ts`
+You should always fully specify your import path extension, which means you should write `import * from "errors.ts"` for `errors.ts` file, do not write `import "errors.js"`.